sttoracle/ORACASB/README.md

 The purpose of the dashboard is to give the user a summary view of various important Cloud service security related information.
 Some of the more important items on the dashboard are:

 #### Service Health Indicators

 The Health Indicator Carousel presents indicators of the overall health state of the cloud services being monitored by a particular CASB tenant.

 ![](images/CASB/health_indicators.png)

-There are 5 Health indicator tabs into which the various services being monitored is shorted into :
+There are 5 Health indicator tabs into which the various services being monitored are shorted into :

 ![](images/CASB/icon_risk_unreachable_big.png)— Status: Application instance is unreachable.